-With the shortest day of the year at hand, darkness looms much of the day.
-We all need to ensure an adequate Vitamin D intake during this time of limited sunlight, since it’s almost impossible to produce Vitamin D in the skin at this time of year.
+As the days grow shorter and colder at this time of year, we get much less opportunity to expose our skin to sunlight.
+We all need to ensure an adequate Vitamin D intake during the winter months, since it’s almost impossible to produce Vitamin D in the skin at this time of year.
 In fact, there’s been a lot in the news recently about Vitamin D. You may be wondering what the fuss is about, and whether vegetarians and vegans need to worry about it more than anyone else, so we’ve gathered the latest facts to help you decide what to do.

 Something smells fishy when it comes to fish oil.
 It’s useless!
 A number of recent high quality studies have shown no benefit to fish oil.

 According to the latest study from a medical school in England, there’s “good evidence that taking long-chain omega 3 (fish oil, EPA or DHA) supplements does not benefit heart health or reduce our risk of stroke or death from any cause.“

 Another study, published in March 2018 in the Journal of the American Medical Association, showed no benefit for fish oil on heart disease, stroke or any cause of death.
 A 2014 research letter in the journal JAMA Internal Medicine, pointed out that in numerous randomized controlled studies, fish oil results in no reductions in fatal or nonfatal heart attacks and even cancer.
 Read more

 The waste of money on the false notion that fish oil helps prevent heart disease is staggering.
 Americans spend $1.2 billion dollars on the stuff despite all the evidence that it does no good.
 An amazing 10% of Americans use fish oil supplements in the hopes of warding off heart disease, among other things.